-Following critically acclaimed seasons at the National Theatre and West Yorkshire Playhouse, Inua Ellams' dynamic new play Barber Shop Chronicles returns to the Southbank venue this November.
+Following critically acclaimed seasons at the National Theatre, the West Yorkshire Playhouse and a world tour, Inua Ellams’ massively acclaimed Barber Shop Chronicles arrives at the Roundhouse this summer.

 A mix of comedy, drama and intimacy, Barber Shop Chronicles features characters from across the globe as the action journeys from a barber shop in London, to Johannesburg, Harare, Kampala, Lagos and Accra.

 Newsroom, political platform, local hot-spot, confession box, preacher-pulpit and football stadium; for generations, African men have gathered in barber shops to discuss the world.
 These are places where the banter can be barbed and the truth is always telling.